Walking Routes

 Mundo”.
 You continue going down and you take the path that is signposted to the beach playa at A Cova

-going through an area of forests and vineyards (it is important to look out for the signs along this stretch) passing through A
+going through an area of forests and vineyards (it is important to look out for the signs along this stretch) passing

 Reguenga and Barrio.
 In this area you also have the option to visit the Castro de Mourelos that is off the signposted